AdobeDocs/experience-manager-assets-essentials.en/help/assets-essentials-cc-pro-work-management-admin-journey.md

 * Adobe Workfront

-* Adobe Experience Manager Assets Essentials
+* Experience Manager Assets Essentials

-This tutorial introduces an administrator journey to enable Assets Essentials application to integrate with Adobe Photoshop, Adobe Illustrator, Adobe InDesign, and Adobe XD Creative Cloud desktop applications and Adobe Workfront application.
+This tutorial introduces an administrator journey to enable Assets Essentials application to integrate with Creative Cloud desktop applications and Adobe Workfront application.
+The Creative Cloud desktop applications include Adobe Photoshop, Adobe Illustrator, Adobe InDesign, and Adobe XD.

 As the solution consists of applications and services from both Creative Cloud and Adobe Experience Cloud, they are deployed in two Adobe Admin Consoles for your company: